2020 Liberian Senate election

-Senate elections were held in Liberia on 8 December 2020, with half the seats in the Senate up for election. the elections were held concurrently with a constitutional referendum.
+Senate elections were held in Liberia on 8 December 2020, with half the seats in the Senate up for election.
+The elections were held concurrently with a constitutional referendum and two House by-elections.

 Results

-Disputes
+Results by county

+The following are the results for the 2020 Senate elections from the National Elections Commission.

+Aftermath

 Nathaniel Blama of the Liberian National Union (LINU) called for a rerun in the election held in Gbarpolu and Grand Kru counties because of tampering with ballots.

 The Collaborating Political Parties (CPP) called for a rerun of the election in the Nimba County based on allegations of fraud.